Ecdosis/Project/README.md

 A service to maintain projects in ecdosis.
+Depends on calliope.core and mongodb.